 - Cute Mute and Body Surfer Jericho.
 After being stuck on a floppy as a Brainwashed and Crazy ghost for a couple years he was finally revived and restored to his old self and with a new body... only to be shoved into limbo about ten issues later where he would turn up a in couple years evil again due to multiple evil personalities from his power of possession (and also possibly from being 'dead') and ultimately suffer Eye Scream.
 What makes this even more of a waste was that during Jericho's short time as a newly revived hero, he had hardly any interaction with any of his old friends (especially best friend/almost love interest Raven who resurrected him but instead their relationship seemed forgotten) or a decent reunion with his father Deathstroke the Terminator, or really anything about the character was explored besides "mute son of Deathstroke".
 Now, the mute part has been taken away, thus DC Comics having one less hero with a physical disability.
 Besides some sweet bonding moments with his half-sister Ravager, Jericho was mostly stuck in the background and underused until he was thrown in to the mediocre and forgettable stories DCU: Decisions and the Titans/Teen Titans/Vigilante crossover Deathtrap.
 However, as of Blackest Night Jericho seemed to have recovered from both insanity and Eye Scream... for now.

 - Several fans of the modern Superboy, disappointed at his editorially mandated shock death in Infinite Crisis, were perked up by the reveal that his evil yet sophisticated clone Match would finally be made part of a teen villain team alongside fellow evil clone Inertia.
 Since Match had previously infiltrated Superboy's close circle of friends and had successfully manipulated them and even gained a villainous crush on Wondergirl thanks to his high degree of intelligence, it was hoped he'd be an epic villain and we'd get to here some great monologues.
 Then the team finally appeared.
 Match was a carbon copy of Bizarro.
 No real characterization.
 Weaker power level.
 And redundant; a Superboy Bizarro had already been done.
+He was eventually murdered by Superboy-Prime offscreen just prior to the reboot.

 - Toxin was introduced in the Venom vs. Carnage series as being basically a good counterpart of Spider-Man's villains Venom and Carnage.
 The character became an Ensemble Dark Horse amongst some fans, and could have been quite interesting, having his own conflict and a unique relationship with his symbiot.
 But all he got was a short-lived limited series where he fought mostly villains that weren't really able to match him (his main antagonist, Razor-Fist, was just a guy with blades instead of hands.
 Against a guy with Venom's and Carnage's abilities combined), and was never actually seen again after that.
 When the symbiote finally showed up again, it was stripped from its original heroic host, Brainwashed and Crazy and forced to bound with a Eddie Brock to go kill the Flash version of Venom.